armnosn/s2/gamification.md

 - We (Ting and I) don't know much about Design Patterns (and Observer patterns).
 Though we did some research and Observer patterns seems not that hard to learn.
 - We have never use CakeEventListener class in CakePHP.
 We have no idea how to use it yet.
 Luckily, this topic has [detailed docs](http://book.cakephp.org/2.0/en/core-libraries/events.html) on book.cakephp.org.

 Our plan is taking more research on this approach.
 Maybe we need to create some quick prototype to learn about using this Interface to create evented-system using CakePHP.
+If we can use this design pattern efficiently, I think it will be good for other apps too.